What are wisdom teeth?

 Do I need to have my wisdom teeth removed?

 Because the wisdom teeth are the last teeth to grow in, there is often not enough room for them to erupt properly.
 If they align properly and the gum tissue is healthy, the wisdom teeth do not need to be removed.
 Unfortunately, however, this does not happen often.
-The wisdom teeth are frequently unable to erupt as normal, resulting in them growing sideways, only partially emerging from the gums, or remaining trapped under the bone and gum tissues (impaction).
+The wisdom teeth are frequently unable to erupt as normal, resulting in sideways growth, only partially emerging from the gums, or remaining trapped under the bone and gum tissues (impaction).
 Poorly positioned or impacted wisdom teeth can cause several problems, including:

 - Infection in the gum tissues